-Figure 3: Illustration of signed networks in Examples B.1-B.3.
-These networks do not satisfy the condition of Claim 1 such that the shortest path rule leads to suboptimal beliefs.
+Fig. 3.
+Illustration of signed networks in Examples B.1,B.2,B.3 (see Appendix B for the solutions).
+These networks do not satisfy the condition of Claim 1, the shortest path rule hence leads to suboptimal beliefs.

-Finally, in Example B.3, illustrated in Panel (C) of Figure 3, there are two source nodes whose shortest paths to the target node overlap.
+Finally, in Example B.3, illustrated in Panel (C) of Fig. 3, there are two source nodes whose shortest paths to the target node overlap.
 For $r, q \in (0.5, 1)$, we receive $b^{ShPath}(t) > b^{Bayes}(t)$.
 The suboptimality of the shortest path heuristic in this example enters in step 5 of the procedure when multiple paths are aggregated.
 The shortest path rule aggregates information of both paths as if they were independent, ignoring that they are correlated by having link jt in common.
-This mistake is very similar in spirit to persuasion bias in the DeGroot model (DeMarzo et al., 2003) and to correlation neglect (Enke and Zimmermann, 2019).
-We observe that ignoring this overlap leads to overconfidence, as the subjective probability is higher than the objective probability: $b^{ShPath}(t) > b^{Bayes}(t) > 0.5.^{12}$
+This mistake is very similar in spirit to persuasion bias in the DeGroot model [7] and to correlation neglect [9].
+We observe that ignoring this overlap leads to overconfidence, as the subjective probability is higher than the objective probability: $b^{ShPath}(t) > b^{Bayes}(t) > 0.5$.